raghavgoyal283/Computer_Networks_Assignment_3/single_client_tcp/README.md

 * server_port: This This varibale corresponds to the port no. of the server
 * nagle_disable: Indicates whether Nagle's algorithm is disabled or not.
 Set to 1 if you want to disable Nagle's Algorithm.
 * delayed_ack_disable: Indicates whether Delayed Acks are disabled or not.
 Set to 1 if you want to disable Delayed Acks.
+* buffer_size: Indicates the no of bytes of data sent or received in one packet